-As of December 31, 2020, the following procedures are underway:
+As of December 31, 2020, the following proceedings are underway:

-As a result of the Mutual Society's participation in Banco de Valencia's Board of Directors, two proceedings are in progress:
+As a result of the Mutual Society's participation in Banco de Valencia's Board of Directors.

 Proceeding before the criminal jurisdiction at the request of a group of the Bank's minority shareholders, in which Loreto Mutua and other financial entities are asked to declare subsidiary civil liability.
 At year-end it was not possible to quantify the possible sentence for civil liability, which was pending determination in the evidence phase, the oral trial phase not having been opened.